-Sr. No. Particulars Withholding tax Rate Documents required (if any) 1 Valid PAN updated in the Company's Register of Members 7.5% No document required (if no exemption is sought) 2 No PAN/Valid PAN not updated in the Company's Register 20% No document required (if no exemption is sought) 3 Availability of lower/nil tax deduction certificate issued by Income Tax Department u/s 197 of Income Tax Act, 1961 Rate specified in the certificate Lower tax deduction certificate obtained from Income Tax Authority b) No Tax Deductible at Source on dividend payment to resident shareholders if the Shareholders submit and register following documents as mentioned in column no.4 of the below table with the Company/Link Intime India Private Limited.
+Sr. No. Particulars Withholding tax Rate Documents required (if any) 1 Valid PAN updated in the Company's 10% No document required Register of Members If dividend does not exceed ₹ 5,000/-, no TDS withholding tax will be deducted.
+Also, please refer note (v) below.
+2 No PAN/Valid PAN not updated in the Company's Register of Members 20% TDS/ Withholding tax will be deducted, regardless of dividend amount, if PAN of the shareholder is not registered with the Company/Link Intime/ Depository Participant.
+All the shareholders are requested to update, on or before 15th July, 2021, their PAN with their Depository Participant (if shares are held in electronic form) and Company/Link Intime (if shares are held in physical form).
+Please quote all the folio numbers under which you hold your shares while updating the records.
+Please also refer note (v) below.
+3 Availability of lower/nil tax deduction certificate issued by Income Tax Department u/s 197 of Income Tax Act, 1961 Rate specified in the certificate Lower tax deduction certificate obtained from Income Tax Authority to be submitted on or before 15 th July, 2021.

+b) No Tax Deductible at Source on dividend payment to resident shareholders if the Shareholders submit and register following documents as mentioned in column no.4 of the below table with the Company /Link Intime/ Depository Participant on or before 15th July, 2021.

-Sr. No. Particulars Withholding tax Rate Documents required (if any) 1 Submission of form 15G/15H NIL Declaration in Form No. 15G (applicable to any person other than a company or a firm) / Form 15H (applicable to an Individual who is 60 years and above), fulfilling certain conditions.
-2 Shareholders to whom section 194 of the Income Tax, 1961 does not apply such as LIC, GIC, etc. NIL Documentary evidence that the said provisions are not applicable.
+Sr. No. Particulars Withholding tax Rate Documents required (if any) 1 Submission of form 15G/15H NIL Declaration in Form No. 15G (applicable to an Individual who is below 60 years)/ Form 15H (applicable to an Individual who is 60 years and above), fulfilling certain conditions.
+2 Shareholders to whom section 194 of the Income Tax, 1961 does not apply such as LIC, GIC, etc. NIL Documentary evidence for exemption u/s 194 of Income Tax Act, 1961.
 3 Shareholder covered u/s 196 of Income Tax Act, 1961 such as Government, RBI, corporations established by Central Act & mutual funds.
-NIL Documentary evidence for coverage u/s 196 of Income Tax Act, 1961 4 Category I and II Alternative Investment Fund NIL SEBI registration certificate to claim benefit under section 197A (1F) of Income Tax Act, 1961 5 Recognised provident fundsApproved superannuation fundApproved gratuity fund NIL Necessary documentary evidence as per Circular No. 18/2017 issued by Central Board of Direct Taxes (CBDT) 6 National Pension Scheme NIL No TDS as per section 197A (1E) of Income Tax Act, 1961
+NIL Documentary evidence for coverage u/s 196 of Income Tax Act, 1961 4 Category I and II Alternative Investment Fund NIL SEBI registration certificate to claim benefit under section 197A (1F) of Income Tax Act, 1961 5 Recognised provident fundsApproved superannuation fundApproved gratuity fund NIL Necessary documentary evidence as per Circular No. 18/2017 issued by Central Board of Direct Taxes (CBDT) 6 National Pension Scheme NIL No TDS as per section 197A (1E) of Income Tax Act, 1961 7 Any resident shareholders exempted from TDS deduction as per the provisions of Income Tax Act or by any other law or notification.
+NIL Necessary documentary evidence substantiating exemption from deduction of TDS.